-Automated Invoice Processing: What is it and How Does it Work?
+Automated Invoice Processing Software: What is it and How Does it Work?

 The responsibility of invoice processing relies on accounts payable.
 The traditional method is a timely system of entering invoice data, creating paper invoices, matching purchase orders, and filing endlessly.
 It’s a bloated process that perpetuates an inefficient environment.
 Invoices are being received via mail, fax, email, etc.